 This water supply obtains its water from the sand and gravel of the Alluvial aquifer.
 The Alluvial aquifer was determined to be highly susceptible to contamination because the characteristics of the aquifer and overlying materials provide little protection from contamination at the land surface.
 The Alluvial wells will be highly susceptible to surface contaminants such as leaking underground storage tanks, contaminant spills, and excess fertilizer application.
 A detailed evaluation of your source water was completed by the Iowa Department of Natural Resources, and is available from the Water Operator at 515-992-3725.

 CONTACT INFORMATION

-City council meetings are held on the 2nd Tuesday of each month at 7:00 pm at the Legion Hall and are open to the public.
 For questions regarding this information or how you can get involved in decisions regarding the water system, please contact DALLAS CENTER WATER SUPPLY at 515-992-3725.